See my Curriculum Vitae for an overview of my professional interests.

-and currently live in Turin, Italy.Turin is a peculiar city in the foothills of the Alps.
+and currently split time between Berlin, Germany and Turin, Italy.Turin is a peculiar city in the foothills of the Alps.
 It is part aristocratic and part post-industrial.
 The myriad of local businesses are a joy to discover.

-The interim years were spent in Iowa → Chicago → New York City → Berlin, Germany.
+The interim years were spent in Iowa → Chicago → New York City → Berlin.

 I spent the majority of my life working as an artist, a college professor, and a software engineer.
 My curiosity drives my research, which focuses on the structure and transmission of information, the social impact of technology, digital art, and the nature of computation.